N0rule/telegram-ai-bot/README.md

 </h1>

-<p align="center"> With this bot, you can ask question to chatGPT in telegram.</p>
+<p align="center"> With this bot, you can ask question to chatGPT in telegram and generate Images!.</p>
 <br>

 ## ✨ Features ✨
-- ask questions
+- Ask questions
+- Generate images
 ## 🚀 Getting Started

 - work in progress